slideflow/slideflow/docs/_sources/extract_tiles.rst.txt

 .. image:: extraction_report.png

-In addition to viewing reports after tile extraction, you may generate new reports on existing tfrecords with :func:`slideflow.SlideflowProject.tfrecord_report`.
-You can also generate reports for slides that have not yet been extracted with :func:`slideflow.SlideflowProject.slide_report`.
+In addition to viewing reports after tile extraction, you may generate new reports on existing tfrecords with :func:`slideflow.project.Project.tfrecord_report`.
+You can also generate reports for slides that have not yet been extracted with :func:`slideflow.project.Project.slide_report`.